aidanschneider/data-science-sp2025/data-science-curriculum-build-2/challenges/c04-gapminder-assignment.md

   geom_boxplot() +
   labs(title = "GDP per Capita vs Continent in 1952",
        x = "Continent",
-       y = "GDP per Capita")
+       y = "GDP per Capita") +
+  scale_y_log10()
 ```

 ![](c04-gapminder-assignment_files/figure-gfm/q2-task-1.png)<!-- -->

 **Observations**:

-- Write your observations here
+- Write your observations here (REVISION)

 I chose to make a box plot to compare the range of GDP Per Capita of
 each continent.
-The above plot shows that the 1st-3rd quartiles of each
+The above plot shows that the GDP Per Capita varies
-continent’s GDP per Capita are all relatively the same, with a few
+significantly by continent, with Asia and Africa having the lowest GDP
+Per Capita’s on average and Oceania and Europe having the highest GDP
+Per Capita’s on average.
+There are also some outlier countries for the
-outliers in the Americas and Asia boxplots.
+Americas boxplot and the Asia boxplot.

 **Difficulties & Approaches**: